Cerebral Palsy (CP)

 Diagnosing Cerebral Palsy

 A diagnosis of cerebral palsy can be made as early as one month of age, but most cases are not diagnosed until a baby is around 18-24 months old.
-In other cases, cerebral palsy goes undetected until children miss major developmental milestones, typically between the ages of 1 and 5.
-Because clinical signs of cerebral palsy evolve as the baby’s nervous system matures, the diagnostic process usually involved multiple trips to the child’s primary physician, as well as multiple other specialists.
+Sometimes, cerebral palsy goes undetected until children miss major developmental milestones, typically between the ages of 1 and 5.
+Because clinical signs of cerebral palsy evolve as the baby’s nervous system matures, the diagnostic process usually involves multiple trips to the child’s primary physician, as well as several other specialists.

 Furthermore, the time at which a cerebral palsy diagnosis is made often depends on the type of cerebral palsy the child has.
 For instance: